hgrf/racine/README.md

     pre-commit install

+## Creating a standalone .exe file

+Tested in Windows 10 with Anaconda3 5.3.1 64-bit.

+Create a Python 3.7 conda environment and open its terminal.
+Execute:

+    pip install -r requirements.txt
+    pip install -r requirements_standalone.txt
+    conda install git
+    pyinstaller standalone.spec

+NB: The version numbers in requirements_standalone.txt should be strictly followed.
+For example, I encountered problems when using PyQt5 and PyQtWebEngine with version 5.14 instead of 5.12 (the .exe's application window opened and then closed immediately).

+The software can then be started using:

+    dist\standalone\standalone.exe

 ## Deployment with gunicorn and nginx

 Carry out the steps described above in order to [set up the development